 The Infrastructure Works must be completed by the Developer and be ready to use prior to the issue of an Occupation Certificate for the Development.

-The Infrastructure Works may include any conditions of consent imposed by the consent authority.
+The Infrastructure Works must comply with conditions of consent imposed by the consent authority, to the extent they are applicable to the Infrastructure Works.

-The engineering and drainage works required by the Development Consent granted by the consent authority must be completed to the Council’s satisfaction prior to the issue of an Occupation Certificate for any stage of the Development the subject of the Development Consent.
+.

+ACCESS TO COUNCIL CONTROLLED LAND

+The Council agrees to permit the Developer to enter, pass through or occupy any Council owned or controlled land in order to enable the Developer to properly perform its obligations under this agreement.

 APPLICATION OF SECTION 7.11 AND SECTION 7.12 OF THE ACT

 The application of sections 7.11 and 7.12 of the Act are excluded to the extent provided in Schedule 1.